Sylvioidea

 1 genus, 1 species Not HBW Family

 The monotypic Black-capped Donacobius has variously been considered a wren, thrush, or mockingbird.
-It is none of these.
-It is a sylvioid that is fairly closely related to the following Malagasy warblers and grassbirds.
-We place it next in order in its own family.
+It is none of these!
+It is a sylvioid that is sister to the Malagasy warblers (Bernieridae).
+The most recent common ancestor of the two groups is estimated by Oliveros et al. (2019) to have lived about 18.8 mya.
+The Donacobius is quite different from the Malagasy warblers.
+That and its age justify placing it in its own family.

 Bernieridae: Malagasy Warblers Cibois et al., 2010